vancif/esp8266-PointsCounter/README.md

 ## Data Storage

-The system automatically stores:
+The system stores data in EEPROM memory:
-- Player names and points
-- WiFi network configurations
-- Game state persistence across power cycles
+- **WiFi network configurations**: Automatically saved and loaded on startup

-Access via **Utils Menu → SAVE/LOAD** to manually manage game states.
+- **Game data** (player names and points): Manual save/load only via **Utils Menu → SAVE/LOAD**

+**Note**: Game progress is not automatically saved during play - use the manual SAVE function to preserve your current game state.

 ---